llvm/Community.o/content/events/content.md

 #subtitle = ""
 +++

+### Upcoming Events
+* The Women in Compilers and Tools Meetup Series starts March 30th, 2021.
+Please visit [the series page](../wict-meetups) for more information.

+### Past Events
 * The Community.o Summit will be held virtually March 8-10, 2021.
 Please visit the [Community.o Summit website](https://llvm.swoogo.com/community-o-summit/) for more information.

-* The Women in Compilers and Tools Meetup Series will launch soon, stay tuned!
-Please visit [the series page](../wict-meetups) for more information.